The-Ultimate-RAG/The-Ultimate-RAG/README.md

 system [here](https://huggingface.co/spaces/The-Ultimate-RAG-HF/The-Ultimate-RAG). **Note**: you should use the following instructions:

-- 🌐 Access the site, you should see the *main* page with the name of the system
+- 🌐 Access the site, you should see the *main* page.
+New chat will be created automatically.
-- ➕ Press the button "+ Add new chat," wait until the *login* page is loaded
+- ➕ Press the button "+ Add new chat," wait until the page is loaded (if you want to try it).
-- 🔍 Find button "Register" (for now it is highly recommended to follow the instructions *strictly*) and press it
-- 📝 You should be redirected to *sign up* page, here you should enter your credentials (you can use Test1@test1.com in all fields for testing)
-- 🖱️ Click **ONLY ONCE** on the button "Sign Up," and wait (for now it takes around 10 seconds to load *chat* page)
 - 💬 Now you will be able to communicate with the system
 - ❓ You can try to ask anything and attach files.
 Enter a query and press the *enter* button (near the input area)

+<p align="right">(<a href="#readme-top">🔝 back to top</a>)</p>

+## <a id="contributing"></a> 👨‍💻 Contributing (for customer)

+This is the most important part to those, who want to contribute to the project.
+It sets the expectations and provides essential instructions to the newcomers.

+We welcome all newcomers and value your suggestions for enhancing the project.
+Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.

 <p align="right">(<a href="#readme-top">🔝 back to top</a>)</p>